 Ericeira vs Lisbon for remote workers in 2026

 Both are great.
 They are not the same city with a beach glued on.
-Here is the honest tradeoff from someone who lived both — written from Ericeira after eighteen months of building from here.
+Here is the tradeoff after living in Lisbon, then building from Ericeira for eighteen months.

 The quick verdict